 The framework for this financial system functions according to programmed rules.
 Instead of using an intermediary such as a bank to borrow capital, you would send amounts of a specific cryptocurrency to a secure digital location — a smart contract — as collateral for your loan, receiving a different asset in return.
 Your collateral assets would then sit locked up until you send back the loan amount.

-Though you may or may not interact in a straightforward P2P manner when using DeFi solutions, the spirit of the process is P2P, in that third parties are replaced with technology not ruled by a central authority.
+Though you may or may not interact in a straightforward P2P manner when using DeFi solutions, the spirit of the process is P2P, in that third parties are replaced with technology that is not ruled by a central authority.

-What makes up DeFi?
+What makes up decentralized finance(DeFi)?

 DeFi boomed in 2020, bringing an influx of projects into the cryptosphere and popularizing a new financial movement.
 Since Bitcoin essentially holds many DeFi characteristics, no firm start date exists for the inception of the DeFi sector, other than Bitcoin’s launch in 2009.